 A Friendly Reminder

 Always ask permission before taking close-up photos of locals or their market stalls.
-Most people are happy to say yes.
-However, it’s a thoughtful gesture of respect, and it often leads to warmer interactions too.
+Most people are happy to say yes, and the gesture also shows respect while often leading to warmer interactions.

 Best Beaches Near Casablanca Port

-While Casablanca is a major port, you’ll need to head a little beyond the industrial docks to find the best sand and surf.
-Fortunately, most of these beaches are an easy taxi or tram ride away.
-So, whether you want a quick seaside walk or a full beach day, there are several great options.
+While this is a major port, you’ll need to go a little beyond the industrial docks to find the best sand and surf.
+Fortunately, most of these beaches are still an easy taxi or tram ride away.
+So, whether you want a quick seaside walk or a full beach day, there are several great options nearby.

 The Top Beaches Near the Port